 - Hospitality work that involves lots of lifting or rapid movement and carrying heavy objects

 - Child care (or parenting or grand-parenting or foster caring) that involves lifting children

 Tips for Exercise After Breast Surgery

 You might want to consider lighter work duties in the first month following your surgery.
 Hold off on high-intensity exercise for at least 6 weeks or longer, depending on your surgeon’s advice.
 Prevention is always better than a cure when it comes to healing-related injuries.

 Don’t harm your healing.
 Do it slowly and correctly for the best possible results that you can have.
-Don’t forget your breasts will need more support then you might have been accustomed to.
+Don’t forget your breasts will need more support than you might have been accustomed to.
 So a great sports bra (or special medical bandage in the early stages of healing) will be needed.

 If you are considering breast enhancement surgery contact us for a consultation and to find out more about exercise after breast surgery.

 Please contact Dr Rubinstein’s office to book a consultation or enquire about further information regarding plastic surgery procedures.

 Dr Craig Rubinstein FRACS (Fellow of the Royal Australasian College of Surgeons) is an experienced Melbourne Specialist Plastic Surgeon for breast and abdominoplasty surgery.

 Dr Rubinstein offers women personalised abdominoplasty surgery and all forms of cosmetic breast surgery.